 How to Contact a Chaplain

-Patients: To speak with a chaplain, arrange a visit, or request a spiritual caregiver of a particular faith tradition, please call (252) 384-4125 Monday through Friday from 8:00 a.m. to 4:30 p.m.
-On evenings, holidays, and weekends, ask your nurse to contact a chaplain.
+To speak with a chaplain, arrange a visit or request a spiritual caregiver of a particular faith tradition, please call (252) 384-4125 Monday through Friday from 8:00 a.m. to 4:00 p.m.
+On evenings, holidays or weekends, ask your nurse to contact a chaplain.

 Requests and Consultations

 Patients and families of all faiths can request a visit with a chaplain.
-Any member of the health team can assist making a consultation.
+Any member of the healthcare team can assist in setting up a consultation.
 People call on chaplains for a number of reasons:

 - Apprehension about surgery

 - Discouragement and despair

 - Loss of meaning and purpose